Wing foiling: Modern form

 Tony Logosz, Slingshot Kiteboarding co-founder & designer, made the first "Slingwing" prototypes in 2011, and used it on a wind foil board with a large, high-lift foil in the Columbia Gorge.
-In March and April 2018, Hawaiian Flash Austin tested 3.5 m² and 4 m² handheld wings on a SUPfoil in Maui.
+In March and April 2018, Hawaiian Flash Austin tested 3.5 m2 and 4 m2 handheld wings on a SUPfoil in Maui.
 Inspired by Flash’s success, Ken Winner began working on inflatable wings again and the sport as we know it was born.
 Duotone started marketing their Ken Winner-designed inflatable wing in the spring of 2019.
 From the summer 2019, Robby Naish and other kitesurf manufacturers were offering inflatable wings.
+Pete Cabrinha, winner of the World Wave Sailing Championship in 1985, experimented with wings, foils and kites and helped pioneer the sport of Wing Foiling and Kiteboarding.

 Construction

 The young sport is still developing.
 While older wing models were often stretched and held by means of rods, the influence of kite development is currently becoming increasingly important: The wing is made of light kite fabric, which is stretched by inflatable air tubes.
-To grip the wing, some brands use struts with hand straps, others use telescopic aluminum poles.
+Some brands use struts with hand straps to grip the wing, and others use aluminium or carbon fibre poles.

 Deployment variants

 In contrast to other sports, the wing is not board-bound: it can be used while riding a surfboard, kiteboard or standup paddle board, but also in combination with a skateboard, snowboard, or even on inline skates.
 Wingsurfing on boards equipped with a foil is particularly popular, as it is possible to plane with small wings at around 8 knots.
-Wings come in different sizes; typically the smallest are around 2.2 m2, and the largest around 8 m2.
+Wings come in different sizes; typically the smallest are around 2.2 m2, and the largest around 9 m2.

 Organization

 Wing surfing companies have founded an organization for the sport called the Global Wingsports Association (GWA).
 They have organized a world tour starting in 2021.
-There are two disciplines: surf-race and surf-freestyle.
+There are four disciplines: surf-freestyle, wave, freefly-slalom(racing) and big-air.

 Classification in the existing surfing sports

-Technically, but also in terms of application, wingsurfing has numerous similarities to both windsurfing and kitesurfing.
+Technically, but also in terms of application, wingfoiling has numerous similarities to both windsurfing and kitesurfing.
 For example, the wing is controlled directly instead of using lines, but it still has a similar construction and functionality to a kite.
 The question of whether wingsurfing is a variation of kitesurfing, windsurfing or a completely independent sport is not just of a theoretical nature: it also concerns, for example, the extent to which kite bans at the spots also apply to wingsurfers.